James-Dyer/L-game/README.md

   * Developed a heuristic evaluation function for efficient decisions.
   * Optimized for performance using appropriate data structures and algorithms, as well as caching strategies.

-Refer to `report.docx` for further documentation.
+Refer to `report.pdf` for further documentation.

 ## Installation and Usage